VoidMobVoidMob

 Common Implementation Mistakes

 Rotating IPs too aggressively defeats the purpose.
 Switching IPs every single request looks suspicious even with mobile traffic.
 Platforms track behavioral patterns beyond just IP addresses - session duration, mouse movements, typing speed all factor into fraud detection.
+For detailed strategies on avoiding detection, check out our guide on fingerprinting and session management.

 Ignoring user agent rotation causes problems.
 Mobile IP with a desktop Chrome user agent creates inconsistency.
 Match mobile IPs with mobile user agents: iOS Safari, Android Chrome, Samsung Internet.